 In the US, you can use Enjoy Life, Kirkland Signature from Costco, or check Whole Foods, or Trader Joe’s.

-I’ve only tested this recipe with Bob’s Red Mill Gluten-Free All-Purpose Baking Flour (the one with the red label, not the blue label), so proceed with any substitutions with caution as I can’t say from experience if others will work.
+I’ve only tested this recipe with Bob’s Red Mill Gluten-Free All-Purpose Baking Flour (the one in the red package, not the blue), so proceed with any substitutions with caution as I can’t say from experience if others will work.

 If you’re not gluten-free and you’re looking to make vegan chocolate muffins, all-purpose flour will likely work in place of the gluten-free flour.
 If you find that the all-purpose flour batter is a little thick, you can thin it with a little extra non-dairy milk.

 I use coconut sugar in these gluten free and vegan chocolate muffins, which is my go-to in the majority of my recipes, but if you don’t have it, you can swap it out for brown sugar.

 I use extra virgin coconut oil which does have a slight coconut flavour, but it does not come out in the muffins at all.
 You can substitute with a different oil, it just needs to not have a very strong flavour that will affect the muffins.

 If you are oil-free, you can replace the oil with unsweetened applesauce, but please note that your muffins will be drier and not as moist.

 If using applesauce, I also recommend not using regular muffin wrappers and baking either directly in a high-quality non-stick muffin pan, in silicone muffin cups, or in parchment paper liners, which will all be naturally non-stick.
 Since the recipe will have no oil, you won’t be able to remove the wrappers easily and they will stick.